TL;DR Link to heading

 The runtime-deps staging did not.
 OpenClaw’s GitHub had a fresh “blocker” issue covering the same regression, with several users pinning to the previous release I had skipped.
 I rolled back to that release and stopped trying to be the integration test for a stable tag the maintainers had not stabilised yet.

 • openclaw/openclaw#74284: I filed this as a follow-up covering the heartbeat path specifically.
+Still open, but PR #74932 targets it with closing syntax and is awaiting maintainer review.

 • openclaw/openclaw#51677: sessions.json caches stale model after config change.
 Closed as implemented in v2026.4.22, but the fix targets the reply path.